manifoldmarkets/docs/docs/faq.md

 You'll get an automated email when they close.
 You can also go to your profile page and select "closed" in the dropdown menu.
 (This will display only markets that you haven't resolved yet.)

-### When do market creators get their 4% cut?
+### When do market creators get their commission fees?

-When the creator resolves their market, they get 4% of the profits from all shares that were in the market when it closed.
-If a trader sells some of their shares at a profit before the market closes, the market creator gets 4% of those profits at that time.
-If a market resolves as N/A, the creator doesn't get any profit from shares in the market when it closed, but they do keep the 4% gained from any shares that were sold beforehand.

-### Where can I see how much M$ I made on a market I created?

-Currently, you can't see that anywhere.
-The payout numbers on your own markets only count your ante plus any other shares you put into the market.
+When the creator resolves their market, they get the commission from all the trades that were exectuted in the market.

-### How do I see all markets that are currently open?
+### How do I see markets that are currently open?

-You can't.
-You can see the top 99 markets in various categories [here](https://manifold.markets/markets), but there's no way to see the whole list.
+You can see the top 99 markets in various categories [here](https://manifold.markets/markets).

 ### Can I bet in a market I created?